Skip to main content

 • African sisal construction

-• Smart Edge wire (35% thinner than standard)
+• Smart Edge wire (35% thinner than standard round wire)

 • Leg-free embedded spider